The best approximation pair problem relative to two subsets in a normed space: Acknowledgments

 \section{Acknowledgments}

-\textmd{This research is supported by the ISF Grant Number 2874/19 within the ISF-NSFC joint research program.
+\textmd{D.R. thanks Simeon Reich, Itai Shafrir and Constantin Z{\u a}linescu for helpful discussion related to \cite{BoulosReich2015jour,MatouskovaReich2003jour,BrezisMironescuShafrir2016jour, RubinsteinShafrir2007jour,LeviShafrir2014jour,VoiseiZalinescu2011jour,Zalinescu2022jour}.
+This research is supported by the ISF Grant Number 2874/19 within the ISF-NSFC joint research program.
 The work of Y.C. was also supported by U. S. National Institutes of Health Grant Number R01CA266467 and by the Cooperation Program in Cancer Research of the German Cancer Research Center (DKFZ) and the Israeli Ministry of Innovation, Science and Technology (MOST).}